Code-Institute-Submissions/Go-Memo/README.md

 # Existing Features:
 Feature 1 - Fun: allows the user to relax and keep playing

-Feature 2 - Challenge: encoraging the user to go to further levels and keep playing.
+Feature 2 - Challenge: encouraging the user to go to further levels and keep playing.

 # Future Features:
  Feature 1:  allow users to create an account.

- Feature 2 : allowing the user to see their pasts scores.
+ Feature 2 : allowing the user to see their past scores.

 ----------------------------------------------------------------------------------------
 ## Technologies Used: